WILL MASON is a drummer, composer, and music scholar from Maine, now living in New York City.

-His main project is the Will Mason Ensemble, a chamber ensemble of voice, oboe, alto sax, two guitars, bass, and drums.
-He wrote most of the music in a cabin in the woods of northern Maine, away from electricity, the internet, running water, and phone service.
-Mason is fascinated by how it feels to be isolated in nature — how everything feels simultaneously beautiful and threatening, and how the elemental and oppressive hugeness of nature can inspire awe or unease.
+His main performance project is the Will Mason Ensemble, a chamber ensemble of voice, oboe, alto sax, two guitars, bass, and drums.
 The ensemble’s debut album, Beams of the Huge Night, will be released on New Amsterdam Records on August 28, 2015.
+Mason wrote most of the music for the album in a cabin in the woods of northern Maine, away from electricity, the internet, running water, and phone service.
+He is fascinated by how it feels to be isolated in nature — how everything feels simultaneously beautiful and threatening, and how the elemental and oppressive hugeness of nature can inspire awe or unease.
+“Beams of the Huge night” is an attempt at capturing those sensations musically.

-Mason is currently pursuing a PhD in music theory at Columbia University, with primary research in electroacoustic music and music cognition.
-Prior to attending Columbia, he received a BMus in music performance and a BA in political science, both from Oberlin.
+Mason is also deeply devoted to pedagogy, and has received a Lead Teaching Fellowship from Columbia’s teaching center.
+He also founded the graduate student music theory pedagogy group at Columbia, and is a guest lecturer in jazz for the music humanities program.
+Prior to attending Columbia, he received a BMus in music performance and a BA in political science, both from Oberlin College.